Home

 Topeka TV Reception

-Problem Solving Reception Difficulties for Topeka TV Viewers
+Problem Solving Reception Difficulties for Topeka DTV Viewers

 The purpose of this document is to help the typical local TV viewer in the Topeka area in obtaining good television reception.
 The author of this paper is a broadcast engineer, unaffiliated directly with any of the Topeka or K.C.
 TV stations, but has been a TV engineer for many years and lives in the Topeka area.
 The views herein are not necessarily the views of any of the broadcast entities mentioned.